SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="transformarray"></a>
 # **Transformarray**
-> Base64NDArrayBody Transformarray (string deploymentName, string versionName, string transformName,  batchRecord = null)
+> Base64NDArrayBody Transformarray (string deploymentName, string versionName, string transformName, Object batchRecord = null)

 Takes a batch input arrays and transforms it